storj/docs/app/learn/concepts/data-structure/page.md

 **Segment:** represents a single array of bytes up to 64 MB.

 **Inline Segment:** A inline segment is a file smaller than the meta data required to keep track of all of the pieces on the network for it.
-Since inline segments are smaller than the metadata for remote segments these inline segments are stored directly on the satellite. this means inline segments are **NOT** stored on the decentralized network.&#x20;
+Since inline segments are smaller than the metadata for remote segments these inline segments are stored directly on the satellite. this means inline segments are **NOT** stored on the decentralized network.

 **Remote Segment:** A remote segment is a segment that will be erasure encoded and distributed across the network.
 A remote segment is larger than the metadata required to keep track of it on the network.